Wei-M-Wei/HDcluster/README.md

 # Baseline estimate, allows for cross-fitting
 est <- estimator_dc(formula, data, index, init = init)

+# We use the heteroskedasticity autocorrelation consistent standard errors clustered at the level of each unit

 # We recommond having a look at the 'text.R' in the folder 'R'
 ```
 A CRAN release is coming soon.